SafeRL-Lab/AgenticPay/README.md

 #### Only Multi-Seller (`only_multi_seller/`)

-Environments with multiple sellers competing for a single buyer.
+Environments with multiple sellers competing for a single buyer, in both parallel and sequential modes.

 - **Task1-2: Parallel Multi-Seller** - Parallel negotiations with multiple sellers
 - **Task3-4: Sequential Multi-Seller** - Sequential negotiations with multiple sellers

 #### Only Multi-Buyer (`only_multi_buyer/`)

-Environments with multiple buyers competing for products.
+Environments with multiple buyers competing for products, in both parallel and sequential modes.

 - **Task1-2: Parallel Multi-Buyer** - Parallel negotiations with multiple buyers
 - **Task3-4: Sequential Multi-Buyer** - Sequential negotiations with multiple buyers